 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Operations Research Analysts job description, Operations Research Analysts salary, Operations Research Analysts information, what is the job of an Operations Research Analyst like, pros and cons about Operations Research Analysts, colleges and universities for Operations Research Analysts, is Operations Research Analysts the right career for me, Hard careers to get into, careers in Computer IT and Mathematics
+Operations Research Analysts job description, Operations Research Analysts salary, Operations Research Analysts information, what is the job of an Operations Research Analyst like, pros and cons about Operations Research Analysts, colleges and universities for Operations Research Analysts, is Operations Research Analysts the right career for me, careers in Computer IT and Mathematics